HyperNylium/Management_Panel/README.md

 ```
 ![device manager image](assets/Help/find_BT_device_from_devicemanager.png)

 - Added a new event scheduling system.
 Instead of using the normal `.after()` or `.after_cancel()` methods, I made a new system that is more efficient and easier to use.
-To cancel a after even all you need is the function name that you want to cancel.
-Thats it.\
+To cancel a after event all you need is the function name that you want to cancel.
+Thats it\
 Heres an example of how to use it:
+> Heres a repo that explains it in more detail: [schedule-create-cancel](https://github.com/HyperNylium/schedule-create-cancel)\
 ```python
 import customtkinter